graphql-rust/juniper/docs/book/content/advanced/subscriptions.md

 # Subscriptions
 ### How to achieve realtime data with GraphQL subscriptions

-GraphQL Subscriptions are a way to push data from the server to the clients that choose to listen to real time messages from the server.
+GraphQL subscriptions are a way to push data from the server to clients requesting real-time messages from the server.
 Subscriptions are similar to queries in that they specify a set of fields to be delivered to the client, but instead of immediately returning a single answer, a result is sent every time a particular event happens on the server.